justb4/justobjects.nl/content/drafts/index.md

 * Customer portal for map5.nl
 * Get back into Kubernetes
-* Move further into GitOps in general
+* Advance further into full-lifecycle GitOps
+* Advance further into Vector Tiling
 * More effort into [Wegue][17] project
 * Revive old GeoTracing projects  like [georambling.com][77]
 * More favourite things